robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-payment-terminals/or-abstract/jbpayoutredemptionpaymentterminal/write/-_distributetopayoutsplitsof.md

           * `.mulDiv(...)`
         * [`JBConstants`](/dev/api/v3/libraries/jbconstants.md)
           * `.SPLITS_TOTAL_PERCENT`

+    3. Decrement the leftover percentage.

+        ```
+        // Decrement the leftover percentage.
+        leftoverPercentage -= _split.percent;
+        ```

-    3. If there's at least some funds to send to the payout, determine where they should go, making sure to only debit a fee if the funds are leaving this contract and not going to a feeless terminal.
+    4. If there's at least some funds to send to the payout, determine where they should go, making sure to only debit a fee if the funds are leaving this contract and not going to a feeless terminal.
 If the split has an `allocator` set, send the funds to its `allocate` function, passing along any relevant params.
 Otherwise if a `projectId` is specified in the split, send the payout to that project.
 Add to the project's balance if the split has a preference to do so, otherwise send a payment and use the split's `beneficiary` as the address that should receive the project's tokens in return, or use the message sender if a beneficiary wasn't provided.
 If no project was specified, send the funds directly to the `beneficiary` address from the split if one was provided.
 If the split didn't give any routing information, send the amount to the messag sender.
 Decrement the `leftoverAmount` once the split is settled.

         ```
+        // The payout amount substracting any applicable incurred fees.
+        uint256 _netPayoutAmount;

         if (_payoutAmount > 0) {
           // Transfer tokens to the split.
           // If there's an allocator set, transfer to its `allocate` function.
           if (_split.allocator != IJBSplitAllocator(address(0))) {
             // If the split allocator is set as feeless, this distribution is not eligible for a fee.
-            if (isFeelessAddress[address(_split.allocator)])
+            if (
+              _feeDiscount == JBConstants.MAX_FEE_DISCOUNT ||
+              isFeelessAddress[address(_split.allocator)]
+            )
               _netPayoutAmount = _payoutAmount;
               // This distribution is eligible for a fee since the funds are leaving this contract and the allocator isn't listed as feeless.
             else {
               unchecked {
-                _netPayoutAmount = _feeDiscount == JBConstants.MAX_FEE_DISCOUNT
-                  ? _payoutAmount
-                  : _payoutAmount - _feeAmount(_payoutAmount, fee, _feeDiscount);
+                _netPayoutAmount = _payoutAmount - _feeAmount(_payoutAmount, fee, _feeDiscount);
               }

               // This distribution is eligible for a fee since the funds are leaving the ecosystem.